We love to be creative, in fact we expect it of ourselves. We get our kicks from thinking outside the box and going above and beyond.

 What are your hobbies, Brent? +

 Outside of work, what are you known for?
-Likely best known in the minor hockey community, with time spent volunteering as a coach or sitting on minor hockey boards.
-It is a huge social network where our family has made great friendships across AB and western Canada.
+I find it very important to give back to the local community, and I am well known for my efforts in the minor hockey community.
+I have volunteered as both a coach and a board member.
+It is a huge social network where our family has made great friendships across Alberta and Western Canada.

 Read Less -